Zod Guide

 Introduction

-In this guide, we’ll walk through how to use Zod to add collection schemas to your projects.
-Using Zod ensures that your targeted files conform to an expected structure, providing type safety and validation.
+In this guide, we’ll walk through how to use Zod to add schema validation to your file system.
+Using Valibot ensures that your targeted files conform to an expected structure, providing type safety and validation.

 Before You Begin

-Before you start, make sure you have a basic understanding of how collections work in renoun.
-If you’re new to collections, check out the Collections Guide.
+Before you start, make sure you have a basic understanding of how the File System API works in renoun.
 We’ll also be using MDX files in this guide, so make sure you’re familiar with the MDX Guide as well.

 Using Zod

 Zod is a TypeScript-first schema validation library with static type inference.
-Let’s look at how you can use Zod to add schema validation to your collections in renoun.
+Let’s look at how you can use Zod to add schema validation to your file system in renoun.

 Install